Teekafy/Data-Cleaning-with-SQL/README.md

 -----------

-Side note: There were two or three columns in this dataset that wern't cleaned.
+Side note: There were two or three columns in this dataset that weren't cleaned.

 Reason: The values were incorrectly typed in and they can't be manipulated, if I was cleaning this for an organization, I would have rectified them.
 Besides, they may not necessarily be used for analysis.